auspham/SeptNotes/W12-Revision.md

     <details>
     <summary>Show answer</summary>

         Design pattern is a general, reusable solution to a commonly occuring problem in software designing.
+By following design patterns, it promotes reusability, communicates successful designs, narrow design space which all falls into good coding standards.

         Benefits:
         - Support reuse